jbcodeforce/spark-studies/docs/dev/deployment.md

     ![Spark console](./images/spark-console.png)

     !!!
 Note
         The docker image includes one script to start the master and one to start the workers.
-The docker compose file below uses those commands to propose a simple spark cluser with one worker and one master.
+The docker compose file below uses those commands to propose a simple spark cluster with one worker and one master.
          See [below](#using-docker-compose).

 ### Smoke test the cluster